Hierarchies and transforms

 entity.
 This stops children

-from being automatically created, and it’s now up to you to populate the children
+from being automatically populated, and it’s now up to you to populate the children

 component to create a valid hierarchy.